- TOP CITIES

 -

-Talk about the side effects to your doctor that may help you in alleviating and preventing the side effects.
+Talk about the side effects to your doctor which may help you in alleviating and preventing the side effects.

 -